P. H. A. Braxton

-P. H. A. Braxton (September 22, 1852 – March 7, 1900) was a preacher and politician in Virginia and Maryland.
+Patrick Henry Alexander Braxton (September 22, 1852 – March 7, 1900) was a preacher and politician in Virginia and Maryland.
 During the Reconstruction Era, Braxton was a county constable in King William County, Virginia and later a United States Custom House collector in Low Cedar Point, Westmoreland County, Virginia.
-In 1879 he became pastor of Calvary Baptist Church in Baltimore, a position he held for about twenty years.
+In 1879 he became pastor of Calvary Baptist Church in Baltimore, Maryland, a position he held for about twenty years.
 He was active in fighting for civil rights and educational issues.

 Early life

 Patrick Henry Alexander Braxton was born a slave in King William County, Virginia on September 22, 1852.
 His parents, Benjamin and Patsy Braxton, were both slaves and both had been previously married.
 Braxton was the only child of their last marriage to survive until adulthood.
 Braxton his mother, and all of his half-siblings moved to Staunton, Virginia to follow the oldest daughter of their owner upon the daughter's marriage.
 In 1863, his new master was killed, and the family returned to King William County, Virginia, where they were hired out until they were freed in 1865, the year the American Civil War ended.
 At that point, Braxton was the only son of his parents who had not been sold away or died.
 Braxton remained in King William County, working on farms and doing manual labor.
 In 1868 a school was started at the Cat-tail Baptist church in the county, and Braxton began to attend full-time during the month of August 1868, and at nights thereafter.
 He also joined a debating club on Friday evenings.
 In August 1872, he graduated valedictorian in his class.